 Off to see famous artwork at the Louvre?

-From some 17,000 pages of art history books, Masterpiece Cards researched which art paintings are most often cited.
-We culled the top 250; got art historians to introduce them via short art essays; added reproductions; and packed it all onto art history flashcards called Masterpiece Cards.
+Scouring nearly 17,000 pages of art history books, Masterpiece Cards researched which art paintings are most often cited.
+We culled the top 250; got art historians to introduce them with short art essays; added reproductions; and packed it all onto portable art history flashcards called 250 Masterpieces in Western Painting.

 - Angelico, Fra.
 The Coronation of the Virgin, ca. 1430 - 32